ramen-curator/anki-auto-reveal/README.md

-# Auto Reveal (7 Seconds)
+# Auto Reveal (Customizable Answer Timer)

-An Anki addon that automatically flips the card and shows the answer after a 7-second delay.
+An Anki addon that automatically flips the card and shows the answer after a delay.

 ## Why?

-When reviewing flashcards, it's easy to fall into the trap of overthinking — spending 30 seconds trying to drag a half-remembered word out of your brain, only to realize you were wrong anyway.
+When reviewing flashcards, it's easy to overthink — spending 30+ seconds struggling to remember a word or concept, often ending in frustration.

-This addon is for people who want to avoid that trap.

-Instead of relying on willpower to "give up" and flip the card, this addon flips it for you after a set delay — giving you just enough time to attempt recall, but not enough to spiral into obsessive guessing.
+This addon helps break that cycle by automatically showing the answer after a set time.
+Just enough to test recall, but not long enough to get stuck.

-In short: it's not about being lazy.
+It’s not about being lazy.
-It's about being kind to your brain.
+It’s about being kind to your brain.

 ## Features

-- Automatically shows the back of the card after 7 seconds
+- Automatically shows the answer side after a user-defined delay
-- No user interaction needed
+- Supports custom note types and deck name filters
+- Optional longer delay for cards tagged as `longform`
+- Lightweight, non-intrusive, self-contained
-- Works with most versions of Anki (tested on 25.02+)
+- Works with most Anki versions (tested on 25.02+)
+- GUI-based configuration (no code editing required)

+## Settings

+Find the settings in the Anki top menu:
+**Tools → Auto Reveal Settings**

 ## License

 MIT.
-Do whatever you want.
-Just don't make it 8 seconds.
+You can use it, modify it, or ignore it.
+Just don't set it to 0 seconds — that’s cheating.